bhatti/PlexServices/README.md

 - PlexServices allows you to auto-deploy services by specifying package names of services, it deploys all services automatically that implement ServiceConfig annotation.

+- PlexServices allows you to filter response JSON fields by passing comma-delimited list of field names from the response object.

 ##Building
 - Download and install <a href="http://www.gradle.org/downloads">Gradle</a>.